 Softening an Arts and Crafts Exterior

-A key part of this project was to isolate colours and textures that would compliment the brickwork, both by softening and contrasting.
-The use of colour was kept to a minimum, using tones of blue that work well against orange of the brick along with buff grass seed heads and finally white roses to lighten the space.
+A key part of this project was to isolate colours and textures that would compliment the brick and stonework, both by softening and contrasting.
+The use of colour was kept to a minimum in order to harmonise the upper and lower borders.
+Gentle whites are supported by tones of blue from salvias, geraniums and lavender that work well against orange of the brick.
+Later in the season the buff grass seed heads of Calamagrostis Karl Foerster will add height and texture to the border, creating another layer of softness.
+Fragrant shrub roses from David Austin fill the areas beneath the bay windows and around the seating area.
+Finally wisteria, trachelomspermum jasminoides and white climbing roses have been chosen to cover the walls with texture, fragrance and light.

 Lower borders were designed to compliment those against the house, repeating species as well as colour tones in a rhythm that was allowed to expand into a larger space and using mature shrubs to support groups of perennials and bulbs.